25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 10–12 years |

 Boxers don’t shed often, and they don’t require intense grooming care.
-They have smooth, short coats, and as long as you brush them once or twice a week, their coats should be healthy and clean.
+They have smooth, short coats; as long as you brush them once or twice a week, they should be healthy and clean.
 Boxers are excellent companions; they are loving with their family members and behave themselves around young children.
 They are loyal, affectionate, intelligent, and excellent family pets.

 25. Beagle